skranz/RTutor2/vignettes/Guide_for_Developing_Interactive_R_Problemsets.md

             "from y and X. You have developed this code in Exercise 1.")
     #>
 ```
-First, we have a `#< task_notest` block that specifies an unfinished function that will be given to the student.
+First, we have a `#< show_notest` block that specifies an unfinished function that will be given to the student.
 Afterward, we have an example of a correct function `ols`.
 Then the `#< test_arg` block specifies parameters for the automatic test `check.function`.
 The unnamed parameter

 ```